a blue circle

 Our Unique Vineyards

-Our farming is sustainable, we see this as the right way to treat our land.
+Our farming practices are sustainable – it’s the right way to take care of our land.

-Red Varietals: Syrah, Grenache, Mourvedre, Petite Sirah, Counoise, Zinfandel, Carignan, Trousseau, Petite Bouschet, Mission
+Red Varietals: Syrah, Grenache, Mourvedre, Petite Sirah, Counoise, Zinfandel, Carignan, Trousseau Noir, Petite Sirah, Petite Bouschet, Mission

 White Varietals: Viognier, Grenache Blanc, Picpoul Blanc, Trousseau Gris